-Part I concluded that governments, firms, and individuals collectively express insufficient will and ability to address today’s biggest public issues — and especially those that require global coordination.
-This begs the question of what drives the expression of will and ability in a given human system, and how this translates into (public) outcomes.
+Part I concluded that governments, firms, and individuals collectively manifest insufficient will and ability to address today’s biggest public issues — and especially those that require global coordination.
+This begs the question of what drives manifest will and ability in a given human system, and how this translates into outcomes, public or otherwise.
 To address these (big) questions, it will be useful to introduce a simplifying analytical framework to help direct our focus.

 We’ll start with 1 proposed conceptual blueprint, then gather 2 sets of analytical raw materials to fill it in, amounting to 3 broad claims:

-- Human beings produce outcomes through (i) negotiated choices — “power” — in (ii) how to use our time, talents, and resources — “capabilities” — to achieve (iii) desired results — “incentives.”
+- Human beings produce outcomes through (i) negotiated decisions — “power” — in (ii) how to use our time, talents, and resources — “capabilities” — to achieve (iii) desired results — “incentives.”

-And piecing these together provides a self-contained framework, depicting that power mediates between different actors’ incentives and capabilities to yield expressed will and ability, which results in (public) outcomes.
-The upshot is that (public) outcomes are driven by incentives, capabilities, and power relationships among individuals, firms, and government.
+And piecing these together provides a self-contained framework, depicting that power mediates between different actors’ incentives and capabilities, resulting in manifest system-driven will and ability that ultimately produces outcomes, public and otherwise.
+The upshot of this thinking will be that outcomes, public and otherwise, can be seen to be driven by incentives, capabilities, and power relationships among individuals, firms, and government.

-1. Human beings produce outcomes through (i) negotiated choices in (ii) how to use our time, talents, and resources to achieve (iii) desired results.
-This wide claim starts from the basic premise that all outcomes on Earth result from natural forces, human choices, and everything in between.
-Natural forces include the movements of tectonic plates, the seasonality of global winds and ocean currents, the forces driving the emergence and spread of novel pathogens and sustaining the planet’s technicolour biodiversity.
-Human choices, subject to these natural forces, aim to produce desired outcomes, and inadvertently cause some undesirable ones too.
-And human activity as a whole reflects what might be called ‘human forces:’ changes in human populations that follow predictable patterns — in the creation and distribution of economic and political rewards; in changes in health, demographics, and the character of our families; in the spread of ideas, attitudes, values, and aspirations that become codified in shared patterns of behaviour; and in the salience of our various identities economic, political, national, ideological, religious, gender, race, age, or otherwise in our strategic interactions to get what we want.
+First, though, we should briefly review where this focus on human choice comes from.
+It starts from the most basic axiom that all outcomes on Earth result from (1) natural forces, (2) human choices, and (3) everything in between.
+Natural forces (1) here means the movements of tectonic plates, the seasonality of global winds and ocean currents, the forces driving the rise and spread of novel pathogens and sustaining the planet’s technicolour biodiversity.
+Human choices (2), always subject to these natural forces, aim to produce desired outcomes, and inadvertently cause some undesirable ones too.
+And human activity as a whole reflects what might be called ‘human forces’ (3): changes in human populations that follow predictable patterns — in how economic and political rewards are created and distributed; in changes in health, demographics, and the character of our families; in the spread of ideas, attitudes, values, and aspirations that become codified in shared patterns of behaviour; and in the salience of our various identities economic, political, national, ideological, religious, gender, race, age, or otherwise — all of which underpin our strategic interactions to get what we want.

 …inspired by the psychology literature…

-This 100,000-foot representation of what drives (public) outcomes is in part inspired by the psychology literature, and in particular Icek Ajzen’s seminal theory of planned behaviour.
-Ajzen’s theory posits that an individual’s behavioural intention is driven by attitudes, perceived behavioural control, and subjective norms; and these 3 factors are strongly suggestive of the proposed 3 factors.
-“Attitudes” amount to one’s volition or motivation to achieve, characterizing the “incentives” element in the proposed representation.
+This 100,000-foot representation of what drives outcomes — public or otherwise — is in part inspired by the psychology literature, and in particular Icek Ajzen’s seminal theory of planned behaviour.
+Ajzen’s theory posits that an individual’s behavioural intention is driven by attitudes, perceived behavioural control (“sense of self-efficacy”), and subjective norms; and these 3 factors are strongly suggestive of the 3 factors above.
+“Attitudes” amount to one’s volition or motivation to achieve, reflecting the “incentives” element in the proposed blueprint for human choice.
 “Perceived behavioural control” reflects the notion that people do what they (believe they) have the “capabilities” to do.
 And “subjective norms” speak to the idea that individuals account for the expected social costs and benefits of taking given actions, which is indicative of the “power” relationships that are important in all human interactions.

-This representation is also consistent with the economics game theory literature, which reflects that actors use their capabilities to maximize their expected outcomes given other strategic actors’ expected behaviour, based on the information at hand.
+This representation is also consistent with the economics game theory literature, which assumes that actors use their capabilities (“capabilities”) to maximize their expected outcomes (“incentives”) given other strategic actors’ expected behaviour (“power relationships”), based on the information at hand.

-This representation also appears to be ‘MECE’ — ‘mutually exclusive and collectively exhaustive.’
+This representation also on its face looks ‘MECE’ — ‘mutually exclusive and collectively exhaustive’ — meaning that it’s maybe not far from conceptually complete.
 “Capabilities” represent the objective expression of human activity.
 “Incentives” represent subjective motivations, independent of others’ will.
 And “power” represents subjective motivations dependent on others’ will.
-Construed this way, this representation accommodates any factor that drives individuals’ will and ability.
+Seen this way, this representation accommodates any factor that drives individuals’ subjective and objective will and ability.

 …strategic actors do certainly appear to respond to power…

-So representing human activity in terms of incentives, capabilities and power is on its face consistent with reality, in addition to being arguably also theoretically credible, logical, and actionable.
-Supposing this is true, then this representation meets the basic tests of a useful abstraction of reality, giving license to develop more fully its key concepts of incentives, capabilities, and power.
+So characterizing human choice in terms of incentives, capabilities and power relationships is on its face consistent with reality, in addition to being arguably also theoretically credible, logical, and actionable.
+If so, then this representation meets the basic tests of a useful abstraction of reality.
+This would give license to develop more fully its key concepts of incentives, capabilities, and power relationships.

-2. Economic theory has lots to say about capabilities and incentives; but it has less to say about how political power relationships develop and influence outcomes.
-Now, economic theory has a lot to say about capabilities and incentives.
-“Production functions” model how labour, capital, and any other generic set of time, talents, and resources combine to produce goods and services within given capacities (“budget constraints”).
-“Utility functions” model how individuals value outcomes separately and jointly.
-And both ideas have been analyzed extensively to wring out every juicy drop of refreshing insight.
+2. Incentives, capabilities, and economic power are already well-explored in economic theory; but economics has less to say about how political power develops and influences outcomes.
+Incentives and capabilities are already well-explored in economic theory.
+Incentives are modelled well by “utility functions,” which model how individuals value outcomes separately and jointly.
+Capabilities are modelled well by “production functions,” which model how labour, capital, and any other generic set of time, talents, and resources combine to produce goods and services within given capacities (“budget constraints”).
+And both ideas have been analyzed extensively to wring out many juicy drops of clarifying insight.

 …economic theory … has much to say about what it takes to ensure “fair” markets…

-Economic theory also has a fair amount to say about power relationships, but primarily when it comes to economic power.
-Theory describes the significance of economic power in determining economic outcomes, clarifying that power between firms and labour determines wages, that power between firms and consumers determines prices, and that supply and demand determine these powers.
+Power relationships are also reasonably well-explored in economic theory, but primarily when it comes to economic power.
+Theory describes the significance of economic power in determining economic outcomes, clarifying that power between firms and labour determines wages, that power between firms and consumers determines prices, and that supply-and-demand determines these balances of power.
 Hence why economic theory also has much to say about what it takes to ensure “fair” markets that are less susceptible to market power abuses that cause so-called “deadweight loss.”

-Of course, it’s by this reasoning that the “people” are made sovereign in democracies — on the theory that if individuals possess power over government by being able to elect its members, government will serve citizens’ interests.
-If instead firms possess power over government, we will perhaps tend more toward oligarchy and corporate clientelism.
-And if neither firms nor individuals possess power over government, government may tend towards tyranny (communism, here, represents perhaps a cautionary tale).
+(Of course, it’s by this rationale that “the people” are made sovereign on paper in democracies — on the theory that if individuals possess power over government by being able to elect its members, government will serve these individual citizens’ interests.
+If instead firms possess power over government, a nation may tend perhaps toward oligarchy and corporate clientelism.
+And if neither firms nor individuals possess power over government, government may tend towards tyranny (communism in the form it has historically taken represents perhaps a cautionary tale, on this last point).)

-So, any unified theory describing how human activity produces (public) outcomes will need to describe political power in how it develops and influences outcomes.
+So, any unified theory describing how human activity produces (public) outcomes will need to describe political power.

-3. Sociology furnishes the missing thinking on political power needed to describe how political-economic systems yield (public) outcomes.
+3. Sociology furnishes the missing thinking on political power needed to describe how political-economic systems produce (public) outcomes.
 Now, since classical economics lacks a well-developed theory of political power, we must seek a more mature theory elsewhere.
-Fortunately, we can find a rich tradition on power in the sociology literature, represented foremost by Richard Emerson’s seminal power-dependence theory.
-In fact, after inspecting the foundations of this theory, we’ll see that we can actually recast it in game theoretic terms.
-And this will transform it into just the analytical scaffolding we’ll need to construct a unified framework accommodating power, capabilities, and incentives, which as posited can together describe how human activity yields (public) outcomes.
+Fortunately, we can find a rich tradition on power in the sociology literature, represented foremost, in this author’s view, by Richard Emerson’s seminal power-dependence theory.
+In fact, after inspecting the foundations of this theory, we’ll see that we can actually recast it in economic, game theoretic terms.
+And this will transform it into just the analytical scaffolding we’ll need to construct a unified, “economic-plus” framework that accommodates power, capabilities, and incentives — which we posited can describe how human activity produces all outcomes, public and otherwise.

 …power relationships … depend on 4 key drivers…

-So using the simple example set out in Appendix A, we can show that actors will be inclined to coerce and obey if there exists a net power differential.
-Per the basic model set out in Appendix A, power relationships between α and β appear to depend on 4 key drivers:
+Using the simple economic example set out in Appendix A, we can show that 2 actors will be inclined to coerce and obey, respectively, if there exists a net power differential between them.
+Per the basic economic model set out in Appendix A, power relationships between α and β appear to depend on 4 key economic drivers:

 - ∂(outcomesᵦ)/∂(effortₐ): how much β’s outcomes depend on α’s effort;